icopy-site/awesome/docs/awesome/awesome-cli-apps.md

 - [underscore-cli](https://github.com/ddopson/underscore-cli) - Command-line utility-belt for hacking JSON and Javascript.
 - [ramda-cli](https://github.com/raine/ramda-cli) - A CLI tool for processing data with functional pipelines.
 - [yaml-cli](https://github.com/pandastrike/yaml-cli) - A simple CLI for querying and updating YAML files.
-- [jp](https://github.com/agarrharr/awesome-cli-apps/blob/master/https://github.com/therealklanni/jp) - Simply parse and drill into JSON on the commandline, with jsonpath and stdin stream support (https://github.com/agarrharr/awesome-cli-apps/blob/master/jq compatible, not a replacement).
+- [jp](https://github.com/therealklanni/jp) - Simply parse and drill into JSON on the commandline, with jsonpath and stdin stream support (jq compatible, not a replacement).
 - [fx](https://github.com/antonmedv/fx) - Command-line JSON processing tool

 ## Files and Directories